quarkusio/quarkus-super-heroes/rest-fights/README.md

 #### Narration Client
 The [`NarrationClient`](src/main/java/io/quarkus/sample/superheroes/fight/client/NarrationClient.java) is implemented using the [reactive rest client](https://quarkus.io/guides/rest-client-reactive).
 All of its configuration can be found in [`application.properties`](src/main/resources/application.properties) under the `quarkus.rest-client.narration-client` key.

+#### Location Client
+The [`LocationClient`](src/main/java/io/quarkus/sample/superheroes/fight/client/LocationClient.java) is implemented using the [Quarkus gRPC client](https://quarkus.io/guides/grpc-service-consumption).
+All of its configuration can be found in [`application.properties`](src/main/resources/application.properties) under the `quarkus.grpc.clients.locations` key.

 ## Service Discovery and Client Load Balancing
 The fight service implements service discovery and client-side load balancing when making downstream calls to the [`rest-heroes`](../rest-heroes), [`rest-villains`](../rest-villains), and [`rest-narration`](../rest-narration) services.
 The service discovery is implemented in Quarkus using [SmallRye Stork](https://quarkus.io/blog/smallrye-stork-intro).